CADLabs/ethereum-economic-model/docs/ROADMAP.md

 * Backtest the model against historical data such as the ETH price, ETH staked to determine expected historical yields
 * Apply Hoban/Borgers security (cost of attack) and required rate of return (RSAVY) analysis to simulation results

-### 1 Simplified POW-only Model to study the behaviour of EIP-1559
+### 1 Simplified POW-only Model to study the behaviour of EIP-1559 under various network conditions

 #### Description